-Because seriously, what to do? what to do?…
+What to do? what to do?…

-After maybe 4 hours I started wandering around the room like a trapped panther, anything was a source of wonder, a fly was the most captivating bug.
-Dust was star dust, a precious and beautiful material that I had never seen before.
-And the shadows cast by the light coming in from my window was a new scientific discovery.
-I remember lying on the floor closing my eyes and moving my hands in front of my face to create a light-and-shadow effect which my eyes would register as orange and brown splashes of colors.
+After maybe 4 hours, several attempts of meditation, thoughtful reorganization of my closet and a serious experiment on the effects of gravity on dust balls, I started wandering around the room like a trapped panther.
+Anything was a source of wonder, a fly was the most captivating bug, dirt had become star dust, a precious and beautiful material that I had never seen before.
+And the shadows cast by the light coming in from my windows were friends, characters in an insane mental game.

 I remember lying on the floor next to my window, directly under the sun light, closing my eyes and moving my hands in front of my face to create an effect that my eyes would register as orange and brown splashes of colors.
 Imagining I was under a tree.